8 Accessibility Best Practices to Apply to Your Nonprofit Website

 - WAVE: A web accessibility evaluation tool that allows you to plug in a website’s address and see a list of WCAG violations.

-- NoCoffee: A handy Chrome plugin that allows you to view content in your browser with various types of vision impairment filters.
+- NoCoffee: A Chrome plug-in that allows you to view content in your browser with various types of vision impairment filters.

 - Contrast Checker: An easy-to-use resource for checking whether a color passes WCAG contrast guidelines.

-In the same way that nonprofits strive to have a positive impact on the world, accessibility is meant to help make the web a more inclusive place.
-Improving your nonprofit’s web accessibility can provide a more positive, empathetic environment for your existing and future supporters, beneficiaries, and team members alike.
+In the same way that nonprofits strive to positively impact the world, accessibility helps make the web a more inclusive place.
+At Classy, we understand how critical web accessibility and inclusivity are on nonprofits’ ability to raise more for social good.

 Subscribe to the Classy Blog